 Note: Using a previously reserved value here.
-NAL unit types could be renumbered to consecutive numbers.
+An appropriate value needs to be selected to avoid conflict with other adoptions and NAL unit types could be renumbered to consecutive numbers.

 The following constraints are added:

 Only ALF APS and ALF CTU data APS (see proposal 2a) may use SUFFIX_APS_NUT